 Central Riga at Christmas time ©

-Riga boasts a collection of exquisite Art Nouveau buildings that rival those in Vienna, Barcelona, and St Petersburg, and the fairytale-like historic city centre is a delight to explore.
-As the cultural and economic centre of the country, Riga is home to plenty of top-class museums, galleries, and performing arts centres, as well as a range of sophisticated bars, clubs, and restaurants.
+Riga boasts a collection of exquisite Art Nouveau buildings that rival those in Vienna, Barcelona, and St Petersburg, and the fairytale historic city centre is a delight to explore.
+As the cultural and economic centre of the country, Riga is home to plenty of top-class museums, galleries, and performing arts centres.
+It also has a wide range of sophisticated bars, clubs, and restaurants.
 The city is fast gaining a reputation as a party capital, and its vibrant nightlife draws hundreds of weekenders from all over Europe.

-For a more traditional Latvian experience, it is well worth braving the winter cold to enjoy a spot of ice fishing, ice-skating on the frozen Daugava River, or a pirt - a rigorous sauna that involves being beaten with dried birch branches.
-With over 800 years of history, a UNESCO World Heritage Site-listed historic city centre and a modern buzz, Riga remains a largely undiscovered gem with plenty to delight and enchant the visitor.
+For a more traditional Latvian experience, it is well worth braving the winter cold to enjoy a spot of ice fishing, ice-skating on the frozen Daugava River, or a pirt - a rigorous sauna involving being beaten with dried birch branches.
+With over 800 years of history, a UNESCO World Heritage Site-listed historic city centre, and a modern buzz, Riga remains a largely undiscovered gem with plenty to delight and enchant the visitor.

 Become our Riga Travel Expert

 We are looking for contributors for our Riga travel guide.
 If you are a local, a regular traveller to Riga or a travel professional with time to contribute and answer occasional forum questions, please contact us.